Hanuman present in Yantra is worshipped

 Legend

 Sri Anjaneya Swamy Temple, Barrack Street, Seven Wells, George Town, Chennai Although this temple is called Sri Anjaneya temple, today many more big sannidhis are found for other deities.
-When enquired about Sannidhi for Sri Anjaneya, we were told that Lord is Yantra pradeshta here and worshipped inside Sri Rama sannidhi itself.
-The Lords’ Yantra is covered with ‘sinduram’ as was the practice of the good old days of soldiers.
+When enquired about sannidhi for Sri Anjaneya, we were told that Lord is Yantra pradeshta here and worshipped inside Sri Rama sannidhi itself.
+The Lord’s Yantra is covered with ‘sinduram’ as was the practice of the good old days of soldiers.

-Yantra is a mystical diagram, mainly from the Tantric traditions which are used for the worship of deities in temples as well as home - as an aid in meditation; used for the benefits given by their occult powers.
+Yantra is a mystical diagram, mainly from the Tantric traditions which is used for the worship of deities in temples as well as at home - as an aid in meditation; used for the benefits given by their occult powers.
 Even today the deities in the temple are installed on the Yantra specially prepared for the specific deity.
 It is generally believed that the Yantra itself gives power to the deity who is installed on it.

 It is also said that the soldiers were worshipping Kalikamba here during that time.
 Today the Kalikamba worshipped by them is known as Renukambal and is in worship here in this complex.